What Is Agile Methodology in Project Management?

 Agile methodology in non-software projects

-While many think of the Agile methodology as a solution mostly for the software industry, its applications extend far beyond.
+While many think of the Agile methodology as a solution primarily for the software industry, its applications extend far beyond.

 Here are some examples of Agile practices in action in various project types: